Sigmmma/c20/src/content/h1/engine/renderer/readme.md

   * The bumped cubemap reflection type does not tint cubemaps.
 Perpendicular and parallel brightness do not take angle into account.
   * Some specular lighting may be missing, which makes dynamic lights appear smaller in radius (e.g. flashlight).
   * Bump map shadows are only visible when dynamic lights are nearby, but should be visible at all times using [lightmap data](~lightmaps) for light direction and tint.
-  * The "normal" _type_ may<sup>(unconfirmed)</sup> incorrectly mask primary and secondary detail maps when an alpha is present in the base map, visible in b40 exterior tech wall.
+  * The "normal" _type_ may incorrectly mask primary and secondary detail maps when an alpha is present in the base map, visible in b40 exterior tech wall.

 # Limits
 {% figure src="max-light-surfaces.jpg" %}